Coined Cuisine

 To easily remove popsicles from their mold, simply run some warm water over the bottom of the molds for about a minute.
 Using silicone molds, you can also slightly peel the mold away from the edges.
 Pull the popsicles out, and you're good to go!

-Are the texture of these similar to a frosé?
+What's the texture of these treats?
+Are they similar to a frosé?

-They have a similar texture, but definitely more "set" like a popsicle than soft and drinkable like frosé.
-The good thing is, after properly freezing, these will take longer to melt than a cup of frosé!
+They have a similar flavor, but are definitely more "set" like a popsicle than soft and drinkable like frosé.
+The good thing is, after properly freezing, these will take longer to melt in the heat than a cup of frosé!

 How do you store homemade strawberry rosé popsicles?